 QELi is an innovative not-for-profit organisation committed to delivering excellence in leadership by supporting education leaders to establish a strong vision, improve student outcomes and lead change in their school context and wider school communities.
 We support educators at every level – from teachers to principals and system leaders – and corporate services and school support staff; to develop and improve capacity as leaders through the provision of high quality professional development programs and learning opportunities.
 Our leadership programs harness evidence-based research, provide access to nationally and internationally renowned facilitators and coaches, and model the critical skills, knowledge and practical application to support educators to develop leadership capabilities, maximise their potential and reach their leadership goals.

-QELi was established in September 2010, as a direct response from a review commissioned by the Queensland government into the state’s poor 2008 National Assessment Program – Literacy and Numeracy (NAPLAN) performance.
+QELi was established in September 2010, as a direct response from a review commissioned by the Queensland government into the state’s 2008 National Assessment Program – Literacy and Numeracy (NAPLAN) performance.
 The Queensland Government engaged Professor Geoff Masters AO, Chief Executive Officer, Australian Council for Education Research, to review education in Queensland, and his report, A Shared Challenge: Improving Literacy, Numeracy and Science Learning in Queensland Primary Schools contained five key recommendations, among them increased support for school leaders.
 The organisation was established as the first institution of its kind in Australia, representing a unification of the interest of all three schooling sectors in Queensland – state, Catholic and independent – with the premise to lay the foundations for a new generation of skilled, visionary leaders for 21st century schools.

 QELi Chief Executive Officer and Board Directors